 The Little Mermaid statue is located at the Langelinie promenade in Copenhagen, Denmark on a rock located slightly in the water of Copenhagen harbor.
 The statue has, however, been moved once to Shanghai, to be displayed in the Danish pavilion at Expo 2010 from May to October that year.

 It’s very easy to get to the statue from the center of Copenhagen.
 For example, from Nyhavn, where many tourists start their city tour, the easiest way is to simply walk for 20 minutes.
-You’ll go through some of the older parts of the city, the castle that the Danish Royal Family still lives in and Kastellet, an old military fortress, so it’s definitely worth the walk.
+You’ll go through some of the older parts of the city, the castle that the Danish Royal Family still lives in, some beautiful Copenhagen churches and Kastellet, an old military fortress, so it’s definitely worth the walk.

 You can also ride your bike in only six minutes or take a taxi if you really have to – but, unless you have mobility issues, I really wouldn’t recommend it.
 There are also hop-on-hop-off buses which stop near the statue.